 For more than a decade after the series ended in Vette, these BBfH articles resided on the Idaho Corvette Web Page.
-With the demise of the Idaho page in late 2010, its webmaster Frank Smith and myself, worked a deal with CAC owner, Rob Loszewski, to transfer the Big Block from Hell content to the CAC.
+With the demise of the Idaho page in late 2010, its webmaster Frank Smith, and myself, worked a deal with Corvette Action Center owner, Rob Loszewski, to transfer the Big Block from Hell content to the CAC.

 In some cases, these old BBfH installments have been posted on the Corvette Action Center as they were published, however, since some of them go back 20 years, I have made some small updates in cases where what was written originally did not stand the test of time.
-Also, contact information for some of the manufacturers whose parts were used in building the car is updated to correct addresses and phone numbers, but other contact information is inaccurate as business have disappeared or moved.
-Lastly, there were several cases in the mid-’90s where Vette published articles about work done on the project car but not identify the car as the BBfH nor name them as installments of the series.
-The most recent BBfH installments, Parts 16 and 17were numbered as if those couple of articles were originally part of the series.
+Also, contact information for some of the manufacturers whose parts were used in building the car is updated to correct addresses and phone numbers.
+Other contact information remains inaccurate as some businesses no longer exist.
+Lastly, there were several cases in the mid-’90s where Vette published how-to tech articles which used the project car, but not identify it as the BBfH nor name them as installments of the series.
+The most recent BBfH installments, Parts 16 and 17 were numbered as if those couple of articles were originally part of the series.
 In those cases, I’ve also re-titled the stories posted on the web as part of the series.

 All 17 BBfH stories are now posted here on the CAC.
-I would like to thank Frank Smith, webmaster of the Idaho Corvette Page, and CAC's owner, Rob Loszewski, for their contributions to the longevity of these classic articles.
+I would like to thank Frank Smith, webmaster of the Idaho Corvette Page, one of the best Corvette sites of the late-'90's and the '00's, and CAC's owner/webmaster, Rob Loszewski, for their contributions to the longevity of these classic articles.